-Anyone who studies an orchid subject such as archeology, musicology or comparative literature knows it anyway, but also graduates of history, English studies or politics have heard the saying to the end of the study many times: "This is breadless art.
-You will not find a job anyway. "
+Anyone who studies an orchid subject such as archeology, musicology or comparative literature knows it anyway, but even graduates in history, English or politics have heard the saying umpteen times by the end of the course: “This is breadless art.
+You won't find a job anyway. ”

 There's something real about it - especially the fellow students who are currently completing their studies and are looking for a job.
 But that's not the end of the damning verdict: you find a job.
 Even a good one.
 But self-initiative is needed.

 A solid, permanent job, interesting tasks, good pay, proximity to the place of study; or at least a good entry point like a trainee position or an internship: the desire of many humanities and social scientists.
 But the reality looks different.